 - Turn a dozen or so posts into a PDF that you can then post on Scribd and Docstoc.

 - Turn a series of posts into a slide share document.

 - Submit your how-to posts to sites like eHow.

 - Create a video of a series of posts and then upload to the top video sites like Vimeo and YouTube.

 Takeaway: Re-purposing old content to create new content can give life back to your link building strategy, driving high-quality juice and traffic back to your site.
 Just make sure you double-check to see if the sites you are submitting to are using nofollows as those links won’t count.

 Tactic 10: Write a meme-tracking and social bookmarking-worthy post

 Before you write a post, check out meme trackers like TechMeme and see what ideas are trending.
-Then try to write a post about that trending idea, using a lot of your own original content and submit it.
+Then write a post about that trending idea, using a lot of your own original content, and submit it.

 If you want to create a site that’s got authority and ranks high, then you need to take your link building campaign to the next level by using these tactics.
-So give them a try and let me know how many links you get by using them.
+So, give them a try and let me know how many links you get as a result of these tactics.